Welcome new faculty and staff!

 Alan is in his first year of a double masters in History and Library and Information Science program.
 He is originally from northern Virginia and completed his undergraduate work in History at the University of Texas at El Paso.
 He is working towards a career in archival sciences and the digital humanities.

-Adail Faizee, IT GA
+Aadil Faizee, IT GA

-Adail is currently pursuing his master's degree in Electrical and Computer Engineering with specialization in Computer Engineering.
+Aadil is currently pursuing his master's degree in Electrical and Computer Engineering with specialization in Computer Engineering.
 He also has a Bachelor's degree in Electronics and Communications Engineering.
 He worked as a Systems Engineer for TCS for a couple of years before joining UMD.